A push-up is an exercise you can do anytime, anywhere, but only if you learn the how, what, when, and why of it.

 When choosing what style of push-up(s) to include in your routine, you must select the option(s) that best complement your lifestyle, desires, and movement tendencies to ensure you not only get to your goal but do so pain and/or injury-free.
 Later on in this series, we will dig a bit deeper into how to choose push-up variations right for you.

-Watch for the Other Parts of the NASM Six-Part Series On Push-ups!
+Watch for the Other Parts of the NASM Five-Part Series On Push-ups!

-This concludes part 1 of our 6-part series about push-ups.
-Part 2 of this series will address some common technique flaws associated with the push-up and what might cause them, and then highlight strategies to improve those compensations so you can ultimately get better at and progress your push-ups.
+This concludes part 1 of our 5-part series about push-ups.
+Part 2 of this series addresses common technique flaws associated with the push-up and what might cause them, and then highlight strategies to improve those compensations so you can ultimately get better at and progress your push-ups.